zhihongzeng2002/pythongame/README.md

-# Python Game
+# Making Game with Python

-# code for Acton Chinese School in 2017
+# Code for Acton Chinese School in 2017

-# modified code for the class.

-# The original code is at https://inventwithpython.com/chapters/
+# The reference is at https://inventwithpython.com/chapters/